 A connection with a single IPv4 and IPv6 peering IP address for your Internet exchange.
 This connection can be fiber or copper.
 Dual-Stack IPv6 (as well as IPv4) is a hard requirement.

-The standard F-Root server has SFP+ optics, and thus is configured for connection only at 10G, but there are optics available which allow for a connection to a 1G Fiber connection as well.
-(These are special SFP+ optics that can down-clock; regular SFP+ optics will not work.)
+The standard F-Root server has SFP+ optics, and thus is configured for connection at 10G, or at 1G if compatible down-clocking SFP+ optics are used (regular 1GE SFP optics will not work).
 If your exchange supports copper gigabit ethernet and your planned location for the system is within the length requirements mandated by the ethernet specification, this is also workable without needing a special optic.

 F-Root nodes require reliable upstream bandwidth, for the ability to transfer the root zone from our distribution primaries, as well as monitoring and provisioning.
 Additionally, there are regular (several times annually) coordinated exercises across all F-Root nodes wherein all DNS data is captured and uploaded to a location off-site; reliability is essential for this task.
 (99.9 percent uptime is required.)

 Because routing is asymmetric, an F-Root node’s prefix may be advertised to clients which themselves do not advertise a return route via the same protocol; thus, there is the expectation that there will be a fairly regular stream of DNS responses returning back over the management transit connection to the Internet at large.
 No attempt must be made to limit or restrict these, although ISC can provide a list of IP addresses from which these packets will originate.